originalnicodr/CuratorDiscordBot/readme.md

 <p align="center"><img src="https://user-images.githubusercontent.com/24371572/104781820-eb88fe00-5761-11eb-91d0-6daf4448ebad.png">

-The bot also puts every curated shot link in a .json file a push it to a github repo, which would act, so the file can be used as a database for a website showing the screenshots and the bot as an updater for said database.
+The bot also puts every curated shot link in a .json file and push it to a github repo, so the file can be used as a database for a website showing the screenshots and the bot as an updater for said database.

+The bot also uploads a resized version of the screenshot to use as a thumbnail for the website because I dont want to pay a host for anything (yes I am that cheap, I am sorry).

 ## How does it work